jinPrelude/minimal_flaxrl/README.md

 - For A2C, updating the actor with `V` instead of `G - V` (advantage) caused training to fail.
 - TrXL appears to be highly sensitive to hyperparameter tuning.
 For example, increasing `trxl_dim` from 128 to 256 (and `trxl-num-heads` from 2 to 4) caused training to fail.
 - In contrast, GTrXL was more stable and still trained well when increasing `trxl_dim` to 256.

-# Notes
-- For TrXL and GTrXL, to keep the code simple, I removed the logic that prevents Transformer-XL from attending to the previous episode's memory when a new episode starts.
-Convergence was slightly slower, but it does not affect learning.
-A GTrXL version with proper `done` masking is available at `code_archive/ppo_gtrxl_with_done_mask.py`.

 ## Performance graph